-The best thing you can do for your recovering kitty is provide a calm, restful indoor environment.
-If you can’t offer a dedicated recovery room, at least keep the following tips in mind:
+The best thing you can do for your recovering kitty is to provide a calm, restful indoor environment.
+A room with minimal obstacles or things to jump onto or off of is ideal, but if you can’t offer a dedicated recovery room, here are a few tips to keep in mind:

 - Provide clean, comfortable, and easily accessible spots to sleep, such as cat beds, mats, or blankets on the floor.

 - Make sure that food, water, and the litter box are close by.
-For additional comfort, consider a self-cleaning litter box.
+For additional comfort, consider a self-cleaning litter box with a ramp.

 - Don’t allow other pets or small children to be around the recovering cat without supervision.

 - If possible, remove furniture, cat trees, or perches that would tempt your cat to jump before her sutures/stitches are healed.
 (Read on for tips on how to keep your cat from jumping after surgery.)

 Regardless of why your cat had surgery or underwent anesthesia, it takes time for those medications to get out of your cat’s system so that they can return to normal.
 Because of this, it is imperative to ensure that they have a safe, calm space to reacclimate.